4D-JP/dev-semantic-search-v2/README.md

 * **Hit Rate @10**: Did the exact matching document from test.jsonl show up anywhere in the top 10 search results?
 * **NDCG @10**: Did the matching document rank highly (preferably #1), or was it buried down at #10?

+## Benchmark - BGE M3

+### 1. Build the Haystack:

+- Use the standard BGE M3 model to generate embeddings in `1024` dimensions from chunks of `509` tokens.

+### 2. Calculate standard retrieval metrics:

+- Run the same tests to compare against the OpenAI model.